-- 168. This Subject to Rule 169, this AEP comes into force on date that it is published comes into force 5 January 2022. - 169.
-The Joint Tribunal provisions of this AEP (including those referenced at Rule 153 to Rule 160 inclusive and Rule 171(e)) shall not have effect on the date that this AEP is published comes into force. - 170.
-Subject to Rule 170 171, all matters relating to the alleged breach of a Relevant Requirement (including those cases commenced under any previous version of the AEP) are to be conducted in accordance with the provisions of this AEP in force at the time of the proceedings. - 171.
+- 168. Subject to Rule 169, this AEP comes into force on 5 January 2022. - 169.
+The Joint Tribunal provisions of this AEP (including those referenced at Rule 153 to Rule 160 inclusive and Rule 171(e)) shall not have effect on the date that this AEP comes into force. - 170.
+Subject to Rule 171, all matters relating to the alleged breach of a Relevant Requirement (including those cases commenced under any previous version of the AEP) are to be conducted in accordance with the provisions of this AEP. - 171.
 These transitional provisions apply to cases already commenced under any previous versions of the AEP: